LucDuponcheelAtGitHub/PSBP/README.md

 can parse context sensitive grammars, while applicative parsers cannot, but, applicative parsers allow for more flexible error handling than monadic parsers when parsing context unsensitive grammars.

 Programming is also about elegance and programming libraries are also about ease of use.
-I.m.h.o. pointfree programming is more elegant than pointful programming and pointfree programming libraries are easier of use than pointful programming libraries.

-Of course this is a matter of taste, but let me motivate my taste ... .
+Pointfree programming is more elegant than pointful programming and pointfree programming libraries are easier of use than pointful programming libraries.
+Of course this is a matter of taste.

 The `Applicative` specification and the `Monad` specification specify computation capabilities.
 Think of computations as effectful expressions.
 They are operational artifacts.
 They do not really have a meaning in the mathematical sense and